mcarbonell/trivia-master/docs/SCRIPTS.md

 ### 5. Validate a Single Question (`validate:question`)

 - **Purpose:** Uses AI to perform a detailed quality check on a single question from Firestore.
 The AI can accept it, reject it (and recommend deletion), or propose a fix.
+After validation, the question's `status` field in Firestore is updated to `'accepted'` or `'fixed'`.
 - **Command:** `npm run validate:question -- --id <firestore_id> [options]`
 - **Arguments:**
     - `-i, --id <firestore_id>`: **Required**.
 The Firestore document ID of the question you want to validate.